utia-gc/scrnaseq/docs/pipeline_config/arguments_to_processes.md

 2. *Dynamic arguments* -- Arguments determined by the pipeline at runtime.
 For example, a user analyzing an RNA-seq experiment where libraries are a mix of single-end and paired-end reads may want their pipeline run's read counting step to run in single- or paired-end mode depending on the type of library provided.
 3. *User arguments* -- Arguments specified by the user.

-A key consideration built in to `utia-gc/ngs` is that arguments at each successive level should add to the arguments of the level above it, and if the same argument is supplied at multiple levels, the lower level should take precedence.
+A key consideration built in to `{{ pipeline.name }}` is that arguments at each successive level should add to the arguments of the level above it, and if the same argument is supplied at multiple levels, the lower level should take precedence.
 Concretely, the order of precedence is as follows: user > dynamic > default.

 To illustrate this idea, consider a process for counting reads within features using a made up tool.